flbouchard/intrinsic_Bayesian_CRB/README.md

-# intrinsic_Bayesian_CRB
+# Intrinsic Bayesian Cramér-Rao bound

-code for computing the intrinsic Bayesian Cramér-Rao bound
+This is the code corresponding to the article entitled "Intrinsic Bayesian Cram´er-Rao Bound with an Application to Covariance Matrix Estimation".